 This Is Just My Face

 Gabourey Sidibe has always been a favorite of mines, ever since she shared the big screen with Monique in that sad movie years ago.
-Gabourey’s This Is Just My Face is a great black book to read this month as she talks about growing up in Harlem with her gifted mom and polygamous dad.
+Gabourey’s This Is Just My Face is another one of those great black books, Gabourey talks about growing up in Harlem with her gifted mom and polygamous dad.
 This book starts with her first job as a phone sex operator all the way to the start of her international fame.
 She may not be on the best African American writers list yet… but if she keeps it up she will make the cut.
 Ever since the movie Precious, Gabourey has been a favorite of ours so we can’t wait for her next book.

 The Awkward Thoughts on W. Kamau Bell